amacar/marketplace-contract/README.md

 **I implemented the marketplace contract with these assumptions in mind:**

 - I assume that buyer/seller is unique and can be used as an id in our case (in a real case scenario I would use an address of a user that made a transaction as an id)
-- for the purpose of the assignment (input provided from your side) I used the title as an id of a listing that is why this info is duplicated in the `Listing` interface (I would take a transaction id as a listing id in a real case scenario)
+- for the purpose of the task (based on input file) I used the title as an id of a listing that is why this info is duplicated in the `Listing` interface (I would take a transaction id as a listing id in a real case scenario)
 - I assumed that buyer/seller or listing id are always provided as I would get this info from a transaction (txid and user's address) that is why I didn't check cases where this info is not provided
 - since money is involved I would use BigDecimal or BigInt (if we have decimals provided) in a real case scenario